ItsJackyCoder/japan_travel_website/README.en.md

 Introduce
 ---
-This website is designed to display the user's inventory of Taiwanese currency, US dollars, and Taiwanese stocks.
-The stock information reflects the latest closing prices from the Taiwan Stock Exchange on the current trading day.
+This is a webpage designed to introduce travel information about Japan.
+The focus is on the overall layout and visual structure, without implementing interactive or functional features.

 Technology Stack
 ---

-* Frontend:`JavaScript`, `HTML`, `CSS`
+* Frontend:`JavaScript`, `HTML5`, `CSS3`
 * Frameworks: `Bootstrap`

 User Interface